(714) 240-2800

 California-licensed termite inspectors serving Northwood and all of Orange County.
 Free whole-structure inspections, honest treatment recommendations, and every method available — from orange oil to tent fumigation.

-Northwood is the OLDEST Irvine village by primary housing age in our service area — over 60% of homes were built 1977-1979, meaning structural framing is now 46 to 48 years old, squarely in the primary drywood-risk window.
-Northwood is also UNIQUE among Irvine villages because it was NOT developed by The Irvine Company — instead developed independently by aggregating 23 land parcels previously held by Irvine Ranch foremen and employees, with multiple individual builders producing varied construction quality across the village rather than the master-planned uniformity of newer Irvine villages.
-This independent development also means MOST Northwood homes are NOT under HOA control (exceptions include the gated sub-communities Park Paseo, Park Place, Woodside, and Arbor Crest), which produces inconsistent maintenance histories and varied preventive treatment status across properties.
-Pre-Bora-Care era construction means the framing protection used in newer Irvine villages (2001-2004 California Building Code era) does not apply here.
-Mature eucalyptus windrows (some 100+ years old) along Irvine Avenue and Bryan Avenue create distinctive microclimate effects, with wood-to-soil contact opportunities at tree bases and fallen branches across community landscape.
+Northwood is also unique among Irvine villages because The Irvine Company didn't develop it.
+Instead, it grew from 23 separate land parcels that once belonged to Irvine Ranch foremen and employees, and multiple individual builders produced varying construction quality across the village rather than one master-planned standard.
+Most Northwood homes are also not under HOA control, except for the gated sub-communities Park Paseo, Park Place, Woodside, and Arbor Crest — so maintenance histories and preventive treatment status vary widely from property to property.
+The construction predates the Bora-Care era, so the framing protection used in newer Irvine villages (built under the 2001-2004 California Building Code) doesn't apply here.
+Mature eucalyptus windrows along Irvine Avenue and Bryan Avenue, some over 100 years old, create their own microclimate effects, with wood-to-soil contact at tree bases and fallen branches across the community landscape.

 Free Inspection — no charge, no obligation